 Fellow Since 2013

-This profile was prepared when Lisa Brown was elected to the Ashoka Fellowship in 2013.
+This description of Lisa Brown's work was prepared when Lisa Brown was elected to the Ashoka Fellowship in 2013.

 Lisa Brown is integrating individuals with mental health issues into society by using art as a means to build a deeper and more empathic understanding of mental health challenges in Canada.